razihaider14/ESP32-FreeRTOS/README.md

 | LED (optional)      |        1 |
 | 220Ω Resistor       |        1 |

-> Note: Many ESP32 development boards expose the onboard LED on GPIO 2, allowing this project to run without an external LED.
+> Most ESP32 development boards expose an onboard LED on GPIO 2, so an external LED is optional.

+---

 ## Wiring